-Prerequisite: Permission of MBA Director.
-An advanced course using concepts of strategic management.
-Integrates the functional areas of an organization, develops analytical skills, and enhances communication skills.
+An advanced course introducing and applying concepts of strategic management.
+The course integrates the functional areas of an organization and develops analytical skills.
 Emphasis is given to the formulation and implementation of strategy in world markets.

 MBA 7990 MBA Directed Study